Does running out of diesel damage the engine?

 Increased fuel consumption: Contaminated diesel can cause the engine to run less efficiently, leading to increased fuel consumption.

-Engine knocking: Contaminated diesel can cause abnormal noises, such as knocking or; pinging, to occur in the engine.
+Engine knocking: Contaminated diesel can cause abnormal noises, such as hitting or; pinging, to occur in the machine.

 Decreased performance: Contaminated diesel can cause a decrease in overall engine performance, including reduced acceleration and torque.